opentok/opentok-linux-sdk-samples/Custom-Audio-Device/README.md

 We will focus here in the custom audio device implementation.
 This sample builds upon the [Publisher Only](../Publisher-Only) sample.

-### Custom Audio Device implementation

-#### Implementation
+### Implementing the custom audio device

-A custom audio device is represented by an opaque `otc_audio_device` struct and by a `otc_audio_device_callbacks` struct where the developer adds pointers to the functions that act as the callbacks that can be invoked while the application is running.
+A custom audio device is represented by an `otc_audio_device` struct.
+And an `otc_audio_device_callbacks` struct includes function pointers to functions that act as the audio-related callbacks that the OpenTok Linux SDK invokes.

-The implementation of the custom audio device in this sample it is only about the capturing part.
-The rendering part is not implemented but its implementation would be similar.
+The implementation of the custom audio device in this sample defines a custom audio capturer.
+It does not set up a custom audio renderer, but its implementation would be similar.

-In this sample we are using a `struct audio_device`  user-defined struct that wraps everything we need.
+This sample uses a `struct audio_device` user-defined struct that defines everything needed by the custom audio capturer:

 ```c
 struct audio_device {